shayanypn/etherscan-address-stat/README.md

 # Etherscan address stat
 [![Build Status](https://travis-ci.com/shayanypn/etherscan-address-stat.svg?branch=master)](https://travis-ci.com/shayanypn/etherscan-address-stat)

 Simple application to show an ethereum balance and transition by using its address.
-You can enter an ethereum address or you can choose from the last address you already used, then choose your network and press search button.
+You can enter an ethereum address or you can choose from the last address you already used, then choose your network and search.

 [Preview](https://etherscan-address-stat.vercel.app/)